-The IWA Basin Action Agenda: Connecting Cities and utilities (and industries) with their basins is being developed with input from cities, industries and water and sanitation services, as well as representatives from basin organisations, agricultural and mining sector to shape the Basin Action Agenda.
+The IWA ‘Basin-Connected Cities Action Agenda: A strategic agenda for connecting cities with their basins’ is being developed with input from cities, industries and water and sanitation services, as well as representatives from basin organisations, agricultural and mining sector to shape the strategic Agenda.

 Through IWA’s wide network of water professionals, a series of workshops took place in 2017 in Skukoza (South Africa), Buenos Aires (Argentina) and Cape Town (South Africa) to explore how different urban sectors and organisations could become water stewards for healthy and sustainable basins.
 Find out more about the workshop series and webinar below.